 Make reservations well in advance: As soon as you decide on activities, book them as they can fill up fast.

 What to pack for Maui: Protect yourself and marine life by packing reef-safe sunscreen.
-Although a Hawaiian law that bans the sale of sunscreen containing oxybenzone and/or octinoxate doesn’t go into effect until 2021, many areas recommend and/or require reef-safe sunscreen.
+Although a Hawaiian law that bans the sale of sunscreen containing oxybenzone and/or octinoxate doesn’t go into effect until later on, many areas recommend and/or require reef-safe sunscreen.
 It’s the right thing to do.
+Check out these top travel sandals.

 More packing tips for Maui: Although swimsuits are a given to put in your suitcase, make sure to pack appropriate attire if you’re planning to visit the summit area of Haleakalā National Park.
 Temperatures range from 30 to 65 degrees F, and can dip well below freezing with the windchill.